XRPLF/XRPL-Standards/XLS-0042-plugins/README.md

 The first non-C++ language in which to implement this design will be Python.
 This is because there is an easy-to-use and well-documented C/C++ API, which will make the connectors easier to write, and it is usually well-known by devs of C++/other similar languages.

-We will initially implement this project in 4 languages:
+We will initially implement this project in 2 languages:
 -   C++
 -   Python
--   Javascript
--   Rust

 _Note:_ this design only applies to transactions and ledger objects, not RPC requests.
 There will be a separate design for that at a later point in time, as it would also be useful to have plugin versions of those features.
 It will likely be similar.